Silverchair: 2005–2011: Return from hiatus

 Silverchair performing on the Across the Great Divide Tour in September 2007.

 After performing at WaveAid, Silverchair reunited, and by late 2005 began preparations for their next studio album, Young Modern.
 Johns had written about 50 songs during the hiatus for a possible solo album or other project but decided to use them for Silverchair.
-In 2006, after five weeks' practice, the group demoed tracks in the Hunter Region before recording at Los Angeles' Seedy Underbelly Studios with Launay as producer.
+In 2006, after five weeks' practice, the group demoed tracks in the Hunter Valley before recording at Los Angeles' Seedy Underbelly Studios with Launay as producer.
 Parks again arranged orchestral tracks for the band—they travelled to Prague to record with the Czech Philharmonic Orchestra.
 The group also used Mac, Luke Steele (The Sleepy Jackson, Empire of the Sun) and Julian Hamilton (The Presets, The Dissociatives).
 Hamilton also co-wrote songs with Johns.
 Silverchair self-funded the album's production to ease the pressures they faced when working with a record label.

 The band toured extensively before releasing the album, performing at Homebake and numerous other shows.
 Both Mac and Hamilton joined the tour as auxiliary members providing keyboards.
 In October, they performed a cover of Midnight Oil's 1981 single "Don't Wanna Be the One" at the ARIA Music Awards of 2006 as part of that band's induction into the ARIA Hall of Fame.
 During the performance, Johns spray-painted "PG 4 PM" (Peter Garrett for Prime Minister) on a stage wall, paying tribute to that band's frontman, who was at that time a Federal Member of Parliament and Minister for the Environment, Heritage and the Arts.

 Young Modern was released in March 2007, as was the first single, "Straight Lines".
 Three more singles—"Reflections of a Sound", "If You Keep Losing Sleep", and "Mind Reader"—were released later.
 Young Modern became the fifth Silverchair album to top the ARIA Albums chart; they became the first artists to have five number-one albums on the ARIA Albums chart.
 "Straight Lines" also became the band's third number-one single in Australia.
 In June 2007, Silverchair and fellow Australian band Powderfinger announced the Across the Great Divide Tour.
 The tour promoted the efforts of Reconciliation Australia in mending the 17-year gap in life expectancy between Indigenous and non-Indigenous children.
 Support acts on the tour were John Butler, Missy Higgins, Kev Carmody, Troy Cassar-Daley, Clare Bowditch and Deborah Conway.

 "Young Modern" and "Straight Lines" each won three awards at the ARIA Music Awards of 2007, taking Silverchair's total to 20.
 The group also won three APRA Awards for their song "Straight Lines", including Songwriter of the Year, which Johns was awarded for a record third time.
 At the ARIA Music Awards of 2008, Silverchair and Powderfinger each won Best Music DVD for Across the Great Divide, for Silverchair this was their 21st win from 49 nominations.